tomasmcguinness/matter-esp32-home-connect-bridge/README.md

 Built on the ESP32-S3 Elecrow 4.2" ePaper display, this project will act as a Matter Bridge, exposing your Home Connect Dishwasher to your Matter network.

 This project is in its infancy and many parts are missing.
+For example, access tokens don't get renewed, so access will fail after a few hours.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/330fc1f3-bdf4-4e56-ae0d-cdb371db7c73" />